the winners have been chosen and notified in the drawing for advance reading copies of A View to a Kilt. Thanks to all who commented.

 The title bombed but the “outline” was approved.
 As A View to a Kilt this book will be available in e-book and hardcover formats at the end of this month and it’s not too early to preorder a copy by following the links to booksellers below or asking your local independent bookseller or library to order it for you.

 For those who just can’t wait, I still have a few Advance Reading Copies left.
 If you’d like your name to be entered in a drawing for one of them, leave a comment below or on my Kaitlyn Dunnett Facebook page.
 Sorry, it has to be US only.
 Postage elsewhere is more than the price of the book!
 The drawing will be held on January 10 and copies will be mailed as soon as the winners send me their snail mail addresses.
 Good luck!

-With the June 2019 publication of Clause & Effect, Kathy Lynn Emerson/Kaitlyn Dunnett will have had sixty books traditionally published.
+With the January 2020 publication of A View to a Kilt, Kathy Lynn Emerson/Kaitlyn Dunnett will have had sixty-one books traditionally published.
 She won the Agatha Award and was an Anthony and Macavity finalist for best mystery nonfiction of 2008 for How to Write Killer Historical Mysteries and was an Agatha Award finalist in 2015 in the best mystery short story category.
 She was the Malice Domestic Guest of Honor in 2014.
 Currently she writes the contemporary Liss MacCrimmon Mysteries and the “Deadly Edits” series as Kaitlyn.
-As Kathy, her most recent book is a collection of short stories, Different Times, Different Crimes.
-Her websites are www.KaitlynDunnett.com and www.KathyLynnEmerson.com and she maintains a website about women who lived in England between 1485 and 1603 at A Who’s Who of Tudor Women.
+As Kathy, her most recent book is a collection of short stories, Different Times, Different Crimes but there is a new, standalone historical mystery in the pipeline.
+She maintains three websites, at www.KaitlynDunnett.com and www.KathyLynnEmerson.com and another, comprised of over 2000 mini-biographies of sixteenth-century English women, at A Who’s Who of Tudor Women.